Reynolds TR 309 S Carbon Wheelset Review

 Our Analysis and Test Results

 Reynolds isn't exactly a household name in the mountain bike industry, but they have been producing quality wheels for a long time.
-Their TR line of carbon wheelsets was recently released and includes a range of reasonably priced, for carbon, wheelsets in a variety of widths.
+Their TR line of carbon wheelsets includes a range of reasonably priced (for carbon) wheelsets in a variety of widths.
 The TR 309 S is aimed squarely at the trail and all-mountain market with a 30mm internal rim dimension that pairs well with today's modern tire widths.
 They are impressively lightweight and have excellent 5-degree freehub engagement, plus they are backed by a lifetime warranty.
 They aren't exactly cheap, but they won't make you mortgage your house to afford them either.
-When testing concluded we chose the TR 309 S as our Top Pick for Lightweight, read on to find out how they compare to the competition.

 Reynolds makes their own hubs and the TR 309 S gets their TR6 Mountain hub.
 These are CNC machined aluminum and have a sleek design with shallow spoke flanges milled out to accommodate the 28-straight pull bladed spokes in a 3-cross pattern that lace them to the rims.
 Brake rotors are attached to the hubs with the included center lock adapters.
 The TR6 hubs have a 6 pawl freehub system with a quick 5-degree engagement.

-The TR 309 S wheels are the lightest weight model we tested and this is noticeable not only on the scale but also in hand and on the bike.
-At 1,738g, these are our Top Pick for Lightweight, weighing in 94g less than the Santa Cruz Reserve 30 and 54g less than the Race Face Next R31.
+The TR 309 S wheels are one of the lightest models we tested and this is noticeable not only on the scale but also in hand and on the bike.
+At 1,738g, these weigh in 94g less than the Santa Cruz Reserve 30 and 54g less than the Race Face Next R31.

-For comparison, they weigh roughly 400g less than the heaviest alloy model, the DT Swiss E 1700 Spine 30, and 158g less than the lightest alloy model the Stan's Flow MK3.
+For comparison, they weigh roughly 159g less than the lightest alloy model the Industry Nine Enduro S Hydra.
 If you're seriously looking to lighten up your trail bike, the TR 309 S is a great way to do so.

 Reynold's is so confident in the durability of their TR 309 S carbon wheels that they back them with a lifetime warranty.
 They are one of several brands to back their carbon wheels this way, and it adds some serious value to what has long been considered an expensive and potentially fragile purchase.